p3palazzo/PPGFAU0520/README.md

 * * * *

- Racionalismo (c) 2020 by Pedro P. Palazzo
+ PPGFAU0520 (c) 2020 by Pedro P. Palazzo

- Racionalismo is licensed under a
+ PPGFAU0520 is licensed under a
  Creative Commons Attribution 3.0 Unported License.

  You should have received a copy of the license along with this